Rescuers find 18 burned bodies as wildfires spread in Greece | Science-Environment

 Overnight, as flames approached another clinic at the premises of the Alexandroupolis Metropolitan Church Foundation, staff carried a man on a wheelchair to an ambulance, while others were evacuated on stretchers.
 Father Christodoulos Karathanasis, director of the Holy Metropolis of Alexandroupolis, said 200 patients from both facilities had been evacuated in just over four hours.

 Fire brigade spokesperson Ioanis Artopios said the risk of fire remained high in the coming days.
 Fifty-six firefighters arrived in Greece from Romania on Tuesday and Athens was expecting further assistance from the Czech Republic, Croatia, Germany and Sweden with 64 more firefighters, 19 fire engines, seven planes and one helicopter, the fire brigade said.
-(Additional reporting by Karolina Tagaris, Lefteris Papadimas, Stamos Prousalis in Athens; Writing by Karolina Tagaris; Editing by Janet Lawrence and Conor Humphries)
+(Additional reporting by Karolina Tagaris, Lefteris Papadimas, Stamos Prousalis in Athens; writing by Karolina Tagaris; editing by Janet Lawrence, Conor Humphries and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)